-After major investment in 2019, our new Sixth Form Centre has opened with a modern university style ICT suite, a new social space and a sixth form canteen.
-An area designed for the students by the students.
+Our Sixth Form Centre has a modern university style ICT suite, unique social space and a sixth form canteen; an area designed for the students by the students.
 There is also a Wi-Fi zone where students can connect their own devices to allow them to work remotely.